 The first all female anti-poaching unit

-Wildhood Foundation proudly supports Akashinga – the world’s first fully armed, all female, anti-poaching unit managed and trained by the International Anti Poaching Foundation.
-These brave women form the first and last line of defense for nature in the area they operate.
-Their mission is to protect one of Africa’s largest remaining elephant populations in the Lower Zambezi valley, Zimbabwe.
-This is a critical area that have lost 40% of its elephants during the last 16 years.
+Wildhood Foundation proudly supports Akashinga – the world’s first fully armed, all female, anti-poaching unit managed and trained by our partner organisation International Anti Poaching Foundation.
+These brave women form the first and last line of defense for nature in the Lower Zambezi valley, Zimbabwe, where they operate.
+Their mission is to protect one of Africa’s largest remaining elephant populations which have suffered and lost about 40% of its elephants over the last 16 years.

-The Akashinga project employ females only and solely from the local rural communites.
+The Akashinga project employ females only and solely from the local rural communities.
 The unit favors the most disadvantaged women; previous orphans, victims of serious sexual assault and abuse, and women who have lost custody of their children.
-By empowering these women and offering them a job, this program does not only protect nature and wildlife.
-It also help people by building the economy in the community.
+By empowering these women and offering them an employment, this program does not only protect nature and wildlife.
+It also empowers women and builds the economy in the community.

-A growing body of evidence suggests that empowering women is the single biggest force for positive change in the world today.
+A growing body of evidence from amongst other UN Women suggests that empowering women is the single biggest force for positive change in the world today.
 A women invests up to three times as much of her salary back in her household and family compared to a man.
 This help develop the rural communities, reduce poverty, give families better access to health care and increase education level as children stay in school longer.
-A winning concept for both animals and people!
+A winning concept for both wildlife and people!

 Illegal Wildlife Trafficking & Anti-Poaching

 Wildlife crime is sweeping the planet.
 The illegal trade in wild animals is considered to be one of the world’s largest criminal industries with repeated links to organized crime and terrorism networks.
 High target species such as elephant and rhino are being hunted to extinction for the value of their tusks and horn.
 These animals are the most difficult to protect, as poachers go to the most extreme lengths to kill them.